0xby73/SK33Chat/README.md

 # Known Issues
 The Ban command currently can't find the user ( from what i've tested ) - will fix soon <br>
-UUID Doesn't assign to anything so it's useless at the moment Handle client disconnections - WILL FIX ASAP
+UUID Doesn't assign to anything so it's useless at the moment <br>
+Handle client disconnections - WILL FIX ASAP